 In his Foreword, Tolkien describes ‘The Shadow of the Past’ as the oldest part of the tale and ‘the crucial chapter’ of the book.
-One can see why, as it anchors the entire tale in gravitas, thanks in no small part to Gandalf’s central role in it.
-It is tempting to jump straight to the gripping narrative that dominates this chapter.
-But before we get to that I want to reflect on the extra characterisation that comes prior, which is just as significant in laying the foundations of the story.
+One can see why, as it anchors the entire tale in history and depth, thanks in no small part to Gandalf’s central role in it.
+It is tempting to jump straight to the narrative that dominates this chapter.
+But I first want to reflect on the extra characterisation that comes prior, which is just as important in laying the foundations of the story.

 We already gleaned some of Frodo’s personality from the first chapter.
-But I am struck by the number of times Frodo is portrayed as an outsider in this one.
+But I’m struck by the number of times Frodo is portrayed as an outsider in this one.
 Here are a few examples:

 “The growth of hobbit-sense was not very noticeable”